 Acute cerebral oedema or ‘second impact syndrome’ has received media attention due to its catastrophic outcomes.
 Acute cerebral oedema refers to rapid cerebral swelling that can occur when a second concussive injury is sustained during a ‘vulnerable’ period when the brain has not recovered from an initial insult.
 Animal models have demonstrated that there is a period of vulnerability during which further injury can result in significant axonal injury with associated ion channel damage.
 It is thought that a second impact may not be needed for the swelling to develop.

 The condition is rare and the only available literature consists of case studies which are inadequate to provide a good understanding of the mechanisms and risk factors.
 Further research is needed to better understand the pathophysiology and risk factors for ‘second impact syndrome’.

-- Concussion Management Flow Chart for Medical Practitioners - On Field(PDF • 281.5 kb)
+- Concussion Management Flow Chart - medical practitioners - on field(PDF • 281.4 kb)

-- Concussion Management Flow Chart for Medical Practitioners - Off Field(PDF • 275.4 kb)
+- Concussion Management Flow Chart - emergency departments and medical clinics - off field(PDF • 280.7 kb)

 - SCAT5 – Sport Concussion Assessment Tool

 - ChildSCAT5 – Sport concussion Assessment Tool for children

 - Implementation of the 2017 Berlin Concussion in Sport Group Consensus Statement in contact and collision sports

 - AIS-AMA position statement on concussion in sport